Last Updated on

 As someone who has followed 5:2 now for a few months, I was really looking forward to the release of the 5-2 diet book.
 The Horizon TV programme was really illuminating and I’ve been doing pretty well so far using my own research and the advice of friends and other dieters.
-And as such I’m probably NOT targeting market for The Fast Dietalthough I really did want to see how useful it was.
-And I’ve tried to write my review of The Fast Diet objectively as if I was starting out because I suspect that is who this book is aimed at.
+And as such I’m probably NOT the target market for The Fast Diet although I really did want to see how useful it was.
+And I’ve tried to write my review of The Fast Diet objectively and as if I was starting out.
+I suspect this book is aimed at newbies.

 Of course, some of this may simply be that I believe those of us who are writing up the recipes we use ourselves for the 5-2 diet are doing a great job of coming up with interesting things to eat on fast days and practical meal plans.
 But, there are things that perhaps could have been covered such as sensible options for ready meals for those who don’t want to cook.
 Personally, I would have liked to see more about the different views about what to eat on non-fast days.
 It seems to be a grey area, with some researchers telling us we need to keep an overall weekly calorie deficit – and for those who are aiming to lose weight with the fast diet, I believe that’s an important thing to recognise.

-At the end, there’s a section which is simply quotes from people on the various UK forums with 5-2 diet threads.
+At the end of the book, there’s a section made up of quotes from people on the various UK forums with 5-2 diet threads.
 Useful if you haven’t been following the forums anyway, rather wasted if you have.
 Then, a simple calorie chart, a useful resource – you REALLY do have to weigh what you eat unless it happens to be a ready meal!

 At £5.99 this is a sensible purchase if you are starting the 5-2 diet and would like a simple, one-stop, resource and I’d recommend every 5-2 dieter gets hold of a copy to keep on the bookshelf.